wso2-attic/ballerina-integrator/README.md

 }
 ```

-- Now you can build a Ballerina executable archive (.balx) of the service that we developed above, using the following command.
-This will also create the corresponding docker image using the docker annotations that you have configured above.
+Now you can build a Ballerina executable archive (.balx) of the service that you developed above using the following command.
+This also creates the corresponding Docker image using the Docker annotations that you have configured above.
 Navigate to `Simple-pass-through-messaging-ballerina-/guide` and run the following command.

 ```
    $ballerina build passthrough